 The Freescale Global Product Change Notification (GPCN) system and CAB system are directly linked, creating a closed loop change management process.
 The product or process change cannot be implemented without the notification reaching the effective date and having any service requests addressed.

 The Freescale GPCN system also includes:

 - On-line access to customer copies and generic copies of distributed notifications at www.Freescale.com for customers

 - Ability to track customer acknowledgement

 Final completion of all notifications and implementation of the change is followed by a verification step to help ensure no difference in the expected outputs is noted in the first production material before the change is formally closed.

 Product Obsolescence Policy: We are also committed to providing notification of Product Obsolescence and offer a Life Time Buy (LTB) opportunity.
-We allow up to twelve months after the notification date for an order to be placed and an additional twelve months for delivery of the ordered product.
+We allow a minimum of six months, after the notification issue date, for an order to be placed and an additional six months for delivery of the ordered product.